pjnalls/Supermaterial/README.md

 <br>

-[IN PROGRESS]: /prɑːmˈpəʊnənt/ Promptly-responsive React component library written in TypeScript and maintained in an Nx/Storybook monorepo with Figma integrations.
+[IN PROGRESS] /prɑːmˈpəʊnənt/: Promptly-responsive React component library based on MUI design system  written in TypeScript and maintained in an Nx/Storybook monorepo with Figma integrations.

 <br/>